e-Odinson226/AtworkTasks/pptObjectPlacement/Readme.txt

 so the goal is:

-1. Have a FOV of the platform (which objects are going to put on), the robot should place objects according to their dimensions and field's empty areas.
+1. Have a FOV of the platform (which objects are going to put on), the robot should place objects according to their dimensions and platforms's empty areas.

     STATE: developing